inimino/js-intro-exercises/slides-005.md

 --

 - DOM
-  - Browser API for the live markup of the current page
+  - Browser API for the page

 --